sourcegraph/sourcegraph-public-snapshot/doc/admin/deploy_executors.md

 ## Requirements

 Executors by default use KVM-based micro VMs powered by [Firecracker](https://github.com/firecracker-microvm/firecracker) in accordance with our [sandboxing model](executors.md#how-it-works) to isolate jobs from each other and the host.
 This requires executors to be run on machines capable of running Linux KVM extensions.
-For cloud providers, this means executors require bare-metal machines or machines capable of nested virtualization, which is made available by most popular Cloud providers.
+On the most popular cloud providers, this either means running executors on bare-metal machines or machines capable of nested virtualization.

-Not using KVM-based isolation can be done using executors, but is not the default and is less secure by default.
+Optionally, executors can be run without using KVM-based isolation, which is less secure but might be easier to run on common machines.

 ## Installation

-That means, in order to deploy executors that can talk to the Sourcegraph instance, you need to do the following:
+In order to deploy executors that can talk to the Sourcegraph instance, you need to do the following:

 1. [Configure a shared secret in the Sourcegraph instance](#configure-sourcegraph)
 1. [Run executors](#run-executors)